-Scott is the co-chair of the Firm’s Litigation Group and a partner in the Financial Institutions Group.
+Scott is the former co-chair of the Firm’s Litigation Group and a partner in the Financial Institutions Group.
 Scott focuses his practice on general commercial litigation, including: bank regulatory and enforcement matters; defending banks in fraud and consumer matters; directors' and officers' liability insurance and fidelity bond claims; and defending banks in merger-related matters.
 Scott also has experience in contract and trademark cases.

 Scott coordinates the Firm's financial institutions related litigation and enforcement work.
 He has litigated enforcement actions brought by the SEC, FDIC, the OCC, and state bank regulators.
 Scott has also defended banks in appraisal and valuation cases.